 - City of Roanoke

-- · City of Salem
+- City of Salem

 - Bedford County

 - Botetourt County

 - Montgomery County

 - Roanoke County

 - Town of Vinton

-The Roanoke Regional Airport Commission is also a governmental agency.
+The Roanoke Regional Airport Commission is also a governmental agency member of the RVTPO.

 Localities routinely engage the public at various points in the development of projects.
 Most projects on the Fiscally Constrained List of Projects in the Long-Range Multimodal Transportation Plan have already received public input through locality efforts.